Rolands-Laucis/Pauca/specification.md

 <1> <x> = <number> <if=opt1>;</if>
 </target>
 ```
+where '<1>' evaluates to e.g. "let" (excluding quotes)

+Multiples arent for just different values of 1 tag, they are generic.
+Meaning you can tell Marble to expect any of the given tags with their values at a given spot in the pattern.

+``[<"string">,<var="my_var">]`` variable tags should not be labeled, since their value will be accessible via '<1>'

+Multiples also are not restricted to a choice of just 1 tag per option.

+``[<"int">,<"private "> <"int">] ...``

+Multiple options are matched by priority in the order that they are supplied left to right.

+And since a multiple is not a tag itself, then the optional mark cannot be applied to it, likewise it would be illogical to add an optional mark to any tag within the multiple, if it is by itself.

-### Captures
+### Indents

 Source code is often indented, so marble supports keeping these indents in the output, if it is set up right.
-The capture tag can be used for this and other purposes.
+The indent tag can be used for this and other purposes.
 It captures a string of symbols into a variable, that can then be inserted back into the transpilation output text.
-The cap tag is internally treated as a variable and can be accessed as such.
+The ind tag is internally treated as a variable and can be accessed as such.

-``<cap=["\t", "\s"]> <sym="int"> ...`` will capture any length repeating specified character strings into a variable.
+``<ind> <sym="int"> ...`` will capture any length repeating "\t","\s" character strings into a variable.
 It may be accessed as '<1>', which would be a string of tabs and/or spaces here, so you can insert them back into the target.
 This is crutial for languages like python.

+Internally this tag is defined as just a multiple of the 2 symbol literal tags.

 ### Loops